 Scandia is a cork floating floor solution with a narrower plank of 5 1/2" wide X 35 5/8" long with a polyurethane (PU) finish.
 It's micro-bevel adds to the character of this great looking floor.

-On, above or below grade in all residential environments.
+Recommended Usage On, above or below grade in all residential environments.
 When installing below grade be sure to use a moisture vapor barrier.

-Scandia is easy to clean and maintain.
+Care and Maintenance Scandia is easy to clean and maintain.
 A vacuum cleaner and a slightly damp mop are all that is required to keep your floors looking as good as new.

 Remember, if you are considering new flooring, talk to a professional to get all the information and facts.
 Don’t be afraid to ask questions.